scrabbletank/farhome-rules/rulesdoc.md

 While time is slowed, all terrain and objects not held are frozen, unable to move.
 Interacting with another creature, such as attacking or casting a spell on them ends the effects of _Slow Time_ for the attacker, resolving the action once the spell ends.

-At the start each of the casters turn they must make an exhaustion check against 2 terrible dice, gaining 1 level of exhaustion and ending the spell on failure.
+At the start each of the casters turn they must make an exhaustion challenge against 2 terrible dice, gaining 1 level of exhaustion and ending the spell on failure.

 Add 2 superior dice to the spellcasting roll for each level cast above 8th.